ErsatzMoco/ulisp-lispbox/README.md

 *If you do not intend to use this addendum, please set variable "se:help-active" to nil.
 This is done either by modifying the first active line of the Lisp Library (file LispboxLibrary.h) before uploading the firmware to your Teensy or by executing (setf se:help-active nil) in the REPL after startup.*

 **When `se:help-active` is set to `t`, the rotary encoder also controls vertical movement of the cursor in the fullscreen editor, as an alternative to the up/down cursor keys.**

+**The backlight of the secondary display is set to `0` by default to reduce the power draw and save some energy.
+If you want to use the TFT for own experiments, use `(set-backlight level)` to make it visible. `level` may be any integer number between 0 and 255.**

 If you want to add the Lispy Little Helper to your Lisp Box, connect the rotary encoder and the display to the following pins (you may change them within the function `se:help`):